A Few Facts and Stats About the CCC

 - The CCC is a cost-effective labor force, working for more than 250 local, state and federal agencies each year.

 - Statewide, crews tackle more than 900 projects annually, generating more than $26 million for the CCC.

 Here are a few accomplishments since the program began:

 - Trees -- More than 20 million trees have been planted by corpsmembers throughout the state.

 - Fish Habitat -- More than 1.6 million hours of fish habitat improvement work.

 - Trails -- More than 10,840 miles of backcountry trails built or maintained in California national parks and forests, with many more miles for trails in city, regional and state parks.

 - Parks -- More than 11 million hours of work improving rural and urban parks and recreation areas.

 - Energy Conservation -- More than three decades of energy conservation work.
 The CCC likes to say “Conservation is our middle name.”

-- Corpsmembers have filled more than three million sandbags during floods and storms.
+- Corpsmembers have filled more than 3.5 million sandbags during floods and storms.